 *Recipients, plus the caster, of the spell Haste do not subsequently age one year but are now Slowed for the same duration as they were sped up.
 Multiple Haste spells are not cumulative.

 *Continual Light lasts 2 years per level of the caster.
 It can be negated with Continual Darkness or Dispel Magic.

 *The total number of bolts generated by Magic Missile is no longer restricted to five.

-*Levitate when successfully cast against other creatures the spell is limited to raising the target 10 feet per level of the caster.
+*Levitate, when successfully cast against other creatures, is limited to raising the target 10 feet per level of the caster.

 *Shield now lasts 3 turns per level. ie at 2nd level this spell lasts 1 hour.

 *Sleep spell range is now 80 yards.